corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/generating-a-node.md

     }
 }
 ```
+Additional properties can be also specified directly by the `extraConfig` property which defines a map of keys and values.
+The example config above uses `extraConfig` to set value of the `jvmArgs` property.

 Cordform parameter *drivers* of the *node* entry lists paths of the files to be copied to the *./drivers* subdirectory of the node.
 To copy the same file to all nodes *ext.drivers* can be defined in the top level and reused for each node via *drivers=ext.drivers`*.